Great news that you want to open a bunq Business account!

 For this reason, you’ll need to provide us with some documentation.
 We’ll ask you to show us the following in order to successfully open an account for your business:

-You will need to provide your country's Registration Number or Tax ID during sign up.
+You'll need to provide your country's Registration Number or Tax ID during sign up.
 This means that your company will need to be registered at your country's respective Chamber of Commerce.
 You can check out accepted numbers and where to locate them below:

 🇧🇪 Belgium: Ondernemingsnummer